PlanetTeamSpeakk/Impulse/README.md

 ## Dependencies
 ### Windows/Mac
-Install the latest version of Java 8 which can be found [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Install the latest version of Java Development Kit (JDK) 8 which can be found [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 ### Linux
 On Linux you gotta open a terminal (ctrl+alt+t) and type the following command: `sudo apt-get install openjdk-8-jdk`, once you've installed that make sure to also install JavaFX by running `sudo apt-get install openjfx`.